compose-spec/compose-spec/spec.md

 ### ulimits

 `ulimits` overrides the default ulimits for a container.
-You can either specify a single limit as an integer or soft/hard limits as a mapping.
+Either specifies as a single limit as an integer or soft/hard limits as a mapping.

 ```yml